MartinThoma/MartinThoma.github.io/_posts/2012-04-06-how-chrome-could-be-improved.md

 - Chrome
 featured_image: 2012/04/google-chrome-logo.png
 ---
-Google Chorme is the browser of my choice.
+Google Chrome is the browser of my choice.
 It is fast, has developer tools and looks great.
 But it could be improved.
 I'll describe some features I miss.

 <h2>Disable sound for tabs</h2>
 Sometimes I watch a movie while I play a flash game.
 Some flash games don't offer an option to mute them.
 So I would like to get the possibility to disable sound for one tab.